maheshglm/compare-response/ReadMe.md

 Instructions to execute Compare.jar for comparing responses of requests from two different files:
 =================================================================================================

-Download compare-response.zip

-Unzip the project to the folder : compare-response

-Change to compare-response directory

-    $ cd compare-response

 Below command Generates executable jar in ./lib folder:

     $ mvn clean package